thehadiaman/thehadiaman/README.md

 I like to think I'm pretty good at some things.
 Here are a few of my superpowers:

+- 💡 I can learn anything.
 - 💾 Storing knowledge in my head... until I need it.
 - 🚀 Debugging the un-debuggable.
-- 🌟 Creating code that's so efficient, it makes Einstein jealous.
+- 🌟 Creating code that's so efficient.

 ## Current Projects

 I'm constantly working on exciting projects, like:

 - 🤖 Building a robot to fetch my snacks, naa I am kidding.
-- 📚 I am creating a SSO for my future projects, possibly for my company.
+- 📚 I am creating a SSO for my future projects, possibly for **my company**.

 ## Fun Facts